-- Inform customer at the very beginning about the program rules and reward schema.
+- Inform customers at the very beginning about the program rules and reward schema.

 - Put a time limit on every incentive.

-Create segments within your referral groups.
-Different promotions with attractive incentives may activate dormant users and show you clues for improving reward schema.
+Each customer will be motivated by a different referral reward – there is no one-size-fits-all strategy here.
+However, various promotions with attractive incentives may activate dormant users and show you clues for improving the reward schema.

-- Launch campaigns of gift cards with a predefined balance to spend for friends and family of your customers.
+- Launch a gift card campaign with a predefined balance to spend for friends and family of your customers.
 By adding a short time frame, you can count on a fast conversion spike.

-- Create social contests for customers and their friends, reward both sides for social shares or other activity within your profile.
+- Create social contests for customers and their friends, and reward both sides for social shares or other activities within your profile.

 - Offer product-specific deals based on order history or cross-selling.
-Such personalised campaigns help you to exceed customer expectations and build loyalty.
+Such personalized campaigns help you to exceed customer expectations and build loyalty.